cheelim1/argocd-actions/README.md

 | `action`  | ArgoCD Action i.e. sync.               |
 | `application` | Application name to execute action on.
 [Optional] |
 | `labels` | ArgoCD app to sync based on labels.
 [Optional] |

-**Note**
+### Note
 Have to either pass in application OR labels.
-1 is required.
+Either 1 is required.

 ## Examples